Are you looking for an easy vegan lunchtime meal that is both healthy and tasty? Well, then look no further than this tasty vegan quiche recipe!

 Play around with it, use up whatever you have in your fridge, and ultimately, have fun cooking and eating it!

-Making the vegan quiche ahead of time?
+Can you prep the vegan quiche ahead of time?

 As I mentioned, I pre-make vegan quiches every week.
-They are extremely popular with my family at lunchtimes.
+They are extremely popular with my family at lunchtime.
 So I have gotten in the habit of blitzing up double the base ingredients and leaving half of it dry in a tub for later on in the week.
 Just add the water when you are ready to make it!

 Not only does it save time but it is also perfect for lazy weekday evenings when you want to put something together quickly for your lunches.